Free-text Syntax Guide

 - Range Searches: Range Queries allow you to match documents whose field(s) values are between the lower and upper bound specified by the Range Query.
 Range Queries can be inclusive or exclusive of the upper and lower bounds.
 Sorting is done lexicographically. “mod_date:[20020101 TO 20030101]

-- Fields: Encompass structures much more than a simple free-text index.
+- Fields: AgileXPLORER structures much more than a simple free-text index.
 Internally, every entry is broken down into fields with specific meaning.
-For example, Encompass will extract the voltage rating from a free-text string and place it into an appropriately named database field.
+For example, AgileXPLORER will extract the voltage rating from a free-text string and place it into an appropriately named database field.
 To specify a field, use the form “field_name:<value>” the part up to the colon is the field name

 If you need further direction for free-text searches, click here.